-NATIONAL AND REGIONAL GUIDELINES FOR AGGREGATES PROVISION IN ENGLAND - 2001- 2016 (2003) KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA This note sets out revised national and regional guidelines for aggregates provision in England for the period 2001 to 2016 inclusive.
-It also indicates how the guidelines should be taken into account in the planning process, and outlines arrangements for future monitoring and review.
+NATIONAL AND REGIONAL GUIDELINES FOR AGGREGATES PROVISION IN ENGLAND - 2001- 2016 (2003) KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA The Guidelines set out revised national and regional guidelines for aggregates provision in England for the period 2001 to 2016 inclusive.
+There is an indication how the guidelines should be taken into account in the planning process, and outlines arrangements for future monitoring and review.
 From the date of its issue it is a material planning consideration.
 The guidelines replace those in Annex A of Minerals Planning Guidance Note 6 (MPG6) "Guidelines for aggregates provision in England", published in May 1994.
 All other parts of MPG6 remain in force until revised.
+Note: (21.11.2008) An update is imminent but not yet available to be included in this update.
 Guidelines for the South West Land-won Sand & Gravel = 106 million tonnes.
 Land-won Crushed Rock = 453 million tonnes.
 Assumptions Marine Sand & Gravel = 9 million tonnes.
 Alternative Materials = 121 million tonnes.
 Net Imports to England = 4 million tonnes.
 Policies in the plan need to consider the apportionment figures.
 Check to ensure that the guidelines are reflected in the SA Framework objectives.